 The complex was built by the Nguyen dynasty which ruled Vietnam from 1802.
 I was constantly reminded of China’s Forbidden City in layout, decoration, and lifestyle – which is hardly surprising since China ruled Vietnam for a thousand years.
 The Citadel was badly damaged in a major battle in 1968 during which the city of Hue was virtually destroyed.
 Thousands were killed.
 After the war, the site was left to stagnate until it was declared a UNESCO world heritage site in 1993.
 Money has been poured in to rebuild many of structures and repair the art work.
 As well as restoring the buildings and gardens, the Government has provided a little more context to life here with performances of ceremonies conducted in the past.
 The colourfully-dressed performers added a touch of realism to what would otherwise be a series of museums.

 The citadel was clearly one of Long’s favourite places.
 He told us so much that it’s hard to remember everything.
 But one part that resonated for me was the concubines.
 As was usual with royalty everywhere, marriages were arranged for political purposes, so the Emperor had wives, of course.
 But he also had hundreds of concubines.
 These were well-born women – children, really since they were taken to the court at the age of fourteen or fifteen.
 They were selected by the emperor’s mandarins and looked after by eunuchs.
-This fascinating article gives an insight into the structure of the royal family and the concubines.
-Have a look at this one, too.

 The sheer size of the site meant we did a *lot* of walking, including stairs, and by the end some of us were fairly tuckered out.
 But we had one more place to visit before we went to our hotel in Hue – the Tien Mu Pagoda, at 7 storeys high, the tallest pagoda in Vietnam.
 We had to negotiate a lot of stairs to reach the pagoda where it rose above the Perfume River (the name comes from cinnamon).
 The monk who self-immolated in Saigon came from here and the car he used to drive to Saigon is on display.